larsrickert/nginx-proxy/README.md

   LETSENCRYPT_HOST: blog.example.com
   ```

-  to the environment variables (changing the domain to the domain that you want to deploy the application to).
+  to the environment variables (changing "blog.example.com" to the domain that you want to deploy the application to).
 Otherwise the application will not be reachable under the domain.

 <br />